ezeslucky/aithor-docs/README.md

 	• We welcome tri-lingual contributions (English, Simplified Chinese, Japanese) — contribute in one or more languages if possible.

-Thanks again for being part of Dify’s documentation journey!
+Thanks again for being part of Aithor’s documentation journey!

 ⸻

 ## 📄 License

-The Dify product documentation in the assets, content, and data folders are licensed under a [CC-BY license](LICENSE).
+The Aithor product documentation in the assets, content, and data folders are licensed under a [CC-BY license](LICENSE).